-Sironi on behalf of Marón et al. examined possible immediate and delayed population consequences of the increased calf mortality discussed under Item 5.1.
-During the last decade, southern right whale calves began dying in large numbers on their nursery ground at Península Valdés (564 calf deaths in 2005-2013).
-Normally, adult females give birth once every three years (Whitehead & Payne 1981, Burnell 2001, IWC 2013a).
-Two, four and five-year calving intervals are interpreted as evidence of calving failure (Knowlton et al. 1994, Burnell 2001).
+Sironi, on behalf of Marón examined possible immediate and delayed population consequences of the increased calf mortality discussed under Item 5.1.
+During the last decade, southern right whale calves began dying in large numbers on their nursery ground at Península Valdés (564 calf deaths in 2005-13).
+Normally, adult females give birth once every three years (Burnell, 2001; IWC, 2013b; Whitehead and Payne, 1981).
+Two, four and five-year calving intervals are interpreted as evidence of calving failure (Burnell, 2001; Knowlton et al., 1994).

-He noted that the frequencies of abnormal intervals are expected to increase when the perinatal (late-term foetus and calf) mortality rate increases.
-Marón et al. searched the annual aerial photo-ID database (Ocean Alliance / Instituto de Conservación de Ballenas) to determine the frequencies of directly observed 2-, 3-, 4- and 5-year calving intervals between 1971 and 2009.
-They found that in the four years of highest calf mortality (2005 and 2007-9), two-year intervals were eight times higher than in 'typical lower-mortality' years when fewer than 35 calves died, and four times higher than the total of the five most recent lower-mortality years (2000-2003, 2004 and 2006).
+Frequencies of abnormal intervals are expected to increase when the perinatal (late-term foetus and calf) mortality rate increases.
+The annual aerial photo-identification database (Ocean Alliance/Instituto de Conservación de Ballenas) had been searched to determine the frequencies of directly observed 2-, 3-, 4- and 5-year calving intervals between 1971 and 2009.
+In the four years of highest calf mortality (2005 and 2007-09), two-year intervals were eight times higher than in 'typical lower-mortality' years when fewer than 35 calves died, and four times higher than the total of the five most recent lower-mortality years (2000-03, 2004 and 2006).

-Marón et al. used a simple quantitative model to examine the potential short- and longer-term effects of an increased calf mortality rate on population growth.
-Their results indicated that under a variety of scenarios examined, if elevated rates of calf mortality continue for another decade or two, the population's growth rate will probably slow substantially.
+A simple quantitative model was used to examine the potential short- and longer-term effects of an increased calf mortality rate on population growth.
+Results indicated that under a variety of scenarios examined, if elevated rates of calf mortality continue for another decade or two, the population's growth rate will probably slow substantially.